lab-brussels-1/The-first-group/planning/development-strategy.md

 > "As a user I can read an introduction to this project"

-It should be clear what this project is for and what someone can expect from the web page.
+It should be clear what this project is about and what user can expect from the web page.

 - [ ] _there is a section directly under the navbar describing the project's